archbhise/archbhise.github.io/_posts/2016-10-13-digital-presence-hillary-vs-trump.markdown

 </style>

 <p>
 Digital presence has played a large part in the election season ever since Obama’s 2008 presidential campaign.
-Obama raised $500M online in 2008 and $690M online in 2012 [Source](http://swampland.time.com/2012/11/15/exclusive-obamas-2012-digital-fundraising-outperformed-2008/).
+Obama raised $500M online in 2008 and $690M online in 2012 [<a href="http://swampland.time.com/2012/11/15/exclusive-obamas-2012-digital-fundraising-outperformed-2008/">Source</a>].
 Both grassroots fundraising and the way the Obama campaign optimized ad spend were seen as pivotal to winning the election.
 Startups like Civis Analytics which spun out of his campaign have gone on to help several Fortune 500 companies with their media buying techniques.
 <br><br>
 Let’s take a quick look at how this presidential race is doing in terms of digital presence and media buying!
 <br><br>